sebawita/tutorial-ng-add-nativescript/readme.md

 Splitting platform specific functionality into separate files/services, allows you to handle code differences in an elegant fashion, whilst keeping the common functionality shared.

-> TODO: This section probably needs a better explanation

 ### Migrating the rest of the component

 Finally, you can update the **Cart** component to be code-sharing ready.